metabase/metabase/docs/permissions/data-sandboxes-draft.md

 ## Types of data sandboxes

-A [row-restricted sandbox](#row-restricted-sandboxes) will display a filtered table in place of the original table (to a specific group).
+A [row-restricted sandbox](#row-restricted-sandboxes-filter-by-a-column-in-the-table-based-on-user-attributes-filter-by-a-column-in-the-table-based-on-user-attributes) will display a filtered table in place of the original table (to a specific group).

-An [advanced sandbox](#advanced-sandboxes) will display a custom query result in place of the original table (to a specific group).
+A [custom sandbox](#custom-sandboxes-use-a-saved-question-to-create-a-custom-view-for-this-table) will display a custom query result in place of the original table (to a specific group).

-### Row-restricted sandboxes
+### Row-restricted sandboxes: filter by a column in the table based on user attributes

-A row-restricted sandbox displays the result of a filtered table based on a [user attribute](../people-and-groups/managing.md#adding-user-attributes).
+A row-restricted sandbox displays the result of a table filtered by a [user attribute](../people-and-groups/managing.md#adding-user-attributes).

 A group assigned to a row-restricted sandbox will see a table with some `Filter = "User Attribute"` applied.